 If you are legally married to your same-sex partner (that is, you married in a state, country, or province that recognizes same-sex marriage), can you file a joint bankruptcy petition?
-Until recently, the answer was no. But today, in some jurisdictions you can file a joint petition with your same-sex spouse.
+Until recently, the answer was no. But as of June 26, 2013, the answer is yes.
+That's because on that day, the U.S. Supreme Court struck down Sectin 3 of the Defense of Marriage Act (DOMA) in United States v.
+Windsor, 570 U.S. ___ (2013).
+That historic decision cleared the way for legally married same sex couples to enjoy the federal benefits conferred upon married couples, including the right to file a joint bankruptcy petition.

 Joint Bankruptcy Petitions